What I Learned: Semester One

 My first semester of study at the University of North Texas pursuing an MFA in Design was full of discovered perspectives, aha moments, and a renewal of my passion for learning.
-While this all came at a cost (tuition, sleep and gas) there’s no reason to make you, dear reader, pay the same fee.
+While this all came at a cost (tuition, sleep, and gas) there’s no reason to make you, dear reader, pay the same fee.
 In the interest of sharing knowledge, here’s what I learned in Fall 2010:

 History of Communication Design

-When I was an undergrad at Texas Tech, they didn’t offer History of Communication Design and because of that, I now know that I was done a great disservice.
+When I was an undergrad at Texas Tech, they didn’t offer History of Communication Design and because of that, I now know that I was doing a great disservice.
 The study of design history is an invaluable exercise.
 By exploring the roots of our practice, I better understand why I design the way I do and am far more aware of the design decisions of those before me, helping me to make more well-rounded decisions in planning my work.
-“Filling the tank” with images of design work from around the world and exploring the problem solving processes that went into the creation of those artifacts reminds me why I love being a designer.
+“Filling the tank” with images of design work from around the world and exploring the problem-solving processes that went into the creation of those artifacts reminds me why I love being a designer.
 The class left me aware, energized, and humbled.
 Simultaneously.